christopherjenness/NBA-analytics/README.md

 ![Imgur](http://i.imgur.com/9H7o0Zg.png)

 Finally, I thought I could find underrated assisters by looking at "Potential Assists".
-A Potential Assist is a pass that leads to a shot, even if the shot does go in.
+A Potential Assist is a pass that leads to a shot, even if the shot does not go in.
 I thougt this could be used to find players who are good as passing, but they are on bad teams and the shooter never makes the shot.
 I turned out to be wrong: All players in the NBA essentiall have a 2:1 ratio of potential assists to assists.

 ![Imgur](http://i.imgur.com/GscIYAi.png)